chadgeary/cloudblock/README.md

 - [Raspberry Pi 4+ (Raspbian 10/Buster)](https://youtu.be/9oeQZvltWDc)

 ### Cloud Deployments
+Choosing a cloud provider?
+[Watch this](https://youtu.be/HB7VwTffdIY) for a mostly un-biased comparison of free options/free trials.

 Step-by-step, follow along with me as I deploy from a windows desktop - for Cloud deployments.
 - [Prerequisites](https://youtu.be/SJ0hrXPbMNo) (all cloud deployments should watch this first).